New for 2022

 Follow these instructions to make a funding request in the Department of Internal Affairs' online grants management system on behalf of your community organisation.

-You need a RealMe login to access the grants management system.
 You can use your existing RealMe login if you have one already, or you can create one when you begin.
 You do not need a verified RealMe account.

 Step 1: Create your personal profile